GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 [U2F interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/u2f/U2fExternalAuthenticator.py)
 to implement a two-step authentication process with username and password as the first step, and any U2F device as the second step.

-Below is the illustration of U2F login page, which would be shown after first step.
+Below is an illustration of the Gluu Servers default U2F login page:

 ![u2f](../img/user-authn/u2f.png)